How to Choose a Provider

 What happens when my plan ends?

 I don’t like my provider.
-What do I do?
+What should I do?

-If you are dissatisfied with your current provider, you can switch to an REP that better fits your needs.
-However, be sure to check if your current plan includes an ETF before switching electricity providers.
-If you have further questions, check out our guide to switching energy companies for more information.
+If you are dissatisfied with your current provider, you can switch to a REP that better fits your needs.
+However, be sure to verify whether your current plan includes an ETF before switching electricity providers (though many providers allow you to switch plans with no penalty within 30 or 60 days of signing up).
+If you have further questions, check out our guide to switching energy companies.

 Deregulated energy made easy